aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 weight: 30
 url: /nodejs-java/manage-autofit-settings/
 keywords: "Textbox, Autofit, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Set the autofit settings for textbox in PowerPoint in Javascript"
+description: "Set the autofit settings for textbox in PowerPoint in JavaScript"
 ---

 By default, when you add a textbox, Microsoft PowerPoint uses the **Resize shape to fix text** setting for the textbox—it automatically resizes the textbox to ensure its text always fits into it.